 “You know, I learned later on that I had a higher purpose.
 Truck’s dad, he’s a Christian.
 He told me once that I had a higher purpose.
 He didn’t know what it was, but he said that he knew I was supposed to be on this earth for a reason.”

-Hans went on, “You now, and then later, when things were bad, I pulled the trigger.
+Hans went on, “You know, after that, when things were bad, I pulled the trigger.
+I had the gun to my head.
 That shitty Russian round never fired.
 It didn’t go ‘boom’.
 It just went ‘click’.
 I was still alive.
 I knew then that I had a higher purpose here.”

 I had the pies in the oven, and Hans and I settled down to watch a movie on Netflix.
 We settled on watching “Hold the Dark”, which is kind of a murder mystery set in Alaska.
 Early in the movie, there is a scene set in Iraq during the war.
 Hans watched it intently.
 I asked him if it was realistic.